AI-generated Key Takeaways

-Create a new Date by adding the specified units to the given Date.
+method creates a new Date by adding a specified delta and unit to a given Date. -

 Usage | Returns |